derektriley/CppND-Capstone-Raytracer/README.md

 5. Run: `./raytracer -h`.
 To view help options.

 ## Project Rubric Crtiteria
-Many of the project rubric criteria was met and I have listed out 10 criteria that has been met by this project.
+Many of the project rubric criteria was met and I have listed out some criteria that has been met by this project.

 1. **The project reads data from a file and process the data, or the program writes data to a file.**
 The raytracer write a image of file format PPM, PPM.h contains the methods for writing to a file.